High-Order Meshfree Surface Integration, Including Singular Integrands: Methods and Analysis

 where $S$ is a manifold with boundary.
 If $S$ is without boundary, we divide it into submanifolds with boundary; this is discussed in Subsection \ref{subsec:Meshfree-Domain-Decomposition}.
 We now apply the divergence theorem:

-where $\hat{\vc n}_{\partial S}$ is the conormal vector along $\partial S$.
-That is, $\hat{\vc n}_{\partial S}$ is tangential to $S$ and normal to $\partial S$.
+where $\hat{\vc n}_{\partial S}$ is again the conormal vector along $\partial S$.
 It is useful to note that we could use any boundary condition for (\ref{eq:poisson}).
 For the meshfree methods considered in this paper, we do not require any boundary conditions at all.
 According to Proposition \ref{prop:Let--be} and Corollary \ref{cor:Where--is}, as long as (\ref{eq:poisson}) admits at least one solution in $\H$, a suitable symmetric meshfree method will produce solutions that converge to the norm-minimizing solution to (\ref{eq:poisson}) in $\H$.
 This emphasizes a key feature of these sorts of meshfree methods: problems that are ill-posed by virtue of admitting multiple solutions become well-posed when the norm-minimization condition is imposed.

 Once the divergence theorem is applied to obtain (\ref{eq:divthm}), we are left with an integral on a lower-dimensional manifold.
 The process can then be repeated until only a line integral remains.
-The discretized problem for (\ref{eq:poisson}) is, for a point cloud $\cb{\x_{j}}_{j=1}^{\tilde{N}}\subset S$,
+The discretized problem for (\ref{eq:poisson}) is, for a point cloud $\{\x_{j}\}_{j=1}^{\tilde{N}}\subset S$,

-Let $u^{\b{\tilde{N}}}$ be the solution to this problem.
+Let $u^{(\tilde{N})}$ be the solution to this problem.
 If $f,S$, and the functions in $\H$ are sufficiently smooth, then according to (\ref{eq:boundsorder}), we have

 for some $p,A_{p}>0$.
 We immediately have